That’s the right question you ask!

 Depending on where you want to post your podcast and have the podcasting channel, the required quantity of podcast covers might vary.

 To understand this better, let’s take parallels with your social media accounts.
-While you should have a large cover photo on Facebook or Instagram, you can only think about your profile photo, which appears in a small circle frame.
-As a result, the majority of us choose to prepare different pictures for each of those channels.
+On Facebook or Instagram, you have a large cover photo to showcase all of your content; however, on Discord, you only have a small circle frame that shows your profile picture and discord icons.
+This is why most people choose to create different images for each channel.

 The same works for podcasts, and below, you can read what visual materials you will most probably need to have for your podcasting account.